MicrosoftDocs/memdocs/sccm/core/plan-design/network/schema-extensions.md

 -   **Workarounds:** If you do not extend the schema, use one of the following options to provide configuration details that computers must install:

     -   **Use client push installation**.
 Before you use a client installation method, make sure that all prerequisites are met.
-For more information, see the 'Installation Method Dependencies' section in Prerequisites for Computer Clients.
+For more information, see the 'Installation Method Dependencies' section in [Prerequisites for deploying clients to Windows computers](/sccm/core/clients/deploy/prerequisites-for-deploying-clients-to-windows-computers).

     -   **Install clients manually** and provide client installation properties by using CCMSetup installation command-line properties.
 This must include the following: